Samuel Nigro

 Alongside this, I’ve been developing The Stream

-a speculative fiction cycle exploring human evolution,
+a speculative fiction cycle spanning seven centuries,

 Digitally constructed abstract image by Samuel Nigro with blue and green horizontal bands and multiple translucent spheres of varying sizes, exploring layered digital space and visual flow.